syerasahar/assessment/rhb_assessment/readme.md

-Build Restful CRUD API for a simple CRUD Application using Spring Boot, Mysql and Hibernate.
+Build Restful API using Spring Boot, Mysql and Hibernate.

 Requirements
 -----------------